-Judges for obedience competitions should have sufficient training in judging obedience and be licensed to judge by the kennel club of their own country.
+Judges for obedience competitions should have sufficient training in judging FCI Obedience and be licensed to judge by the FCI national canine organization of their own country.

 The qualifications and language skills of judges invited from other countries should be confirmed.
-Usually, the inviting kennel club contacts the national kennel club of the invited judge to confirm his/her competence.
+Usually, the inviting national canine organization contacts the FCI national canine organization of the invited judge to confirm his/her competence.

 Ineligibility due to the likelihood of bias: National regulations define ineligibility due to the likelihood of bias.
-At international competitions with CACIOB, the FCI ineligibility rules must be followed as well as the eligibility rules of the organising country, if not otherwise stated.
+At international competitions with FCI-CACIOB, the FCI ineligibility rules (as described in the WWCh implementation rules) must be followed as well as the eligibility rules of the organizing country, if not otherwise stated.